Prussian P 8: Construction

-At least some of very early engines (those with the "V" cabs) carried type (1) boilers and this type appears to have been the standard in the early years.
+At least some of the very early engines (those with the "V" cabs) carried type (1) boilers and this type appears to have been the standard in the early years.
 Types (3) and (4) do not seem to have appeared until after World War I but ultimately became prevalent.
 See "100 Jahre Preussische P8" (Eisenbahn Kurier).

 In order to be able to turn the locomotive even on small turntables, the Prussian state railways fitted the P 8 with tenders that originally held 21.5 m³ of water and 7 t of coal.
 Later the Deutsche Bundesbahn coupled the Class 38 with the tenders of withdrawn wartime locomotives the so-called 'Kriegslokomotiven', especially the bathtub tenders (Wannentender), which could carry more fuel.
 In addition the top speed when running tender-first was increased from 50 km/h to 85 km/h.

 In 1951, the Deutsche Bundesbahn rebuilt two P 8 with a small two-axle tender coupled with a shaft in order to improve the riding qualities when running in reverse, making them 4-6-4T locomotives.
 Listed as DB Class 78.10 (numbered above the Prussian T 18) they were withdrawn in 1961.

 On the other hand, the Deutsche Reichsbahn also used tenders of DRG Class 17 steam locomotives that had been taken out of service.
 These were the so-called long-distance tenders.